JeffJassky/gstreamer-pipelines/README.md

 # Broken GStreamer Pipelines

-I’m am creating a photo/video recording application that mimics a standard smartphone camera application.
-The application is an nvidia/linux-based kiosk photo/video recording booth.
+I’m am creating a photo/video recording interface to run on linux.
 The goal of using gstreamer in the application is to preview, capture, and stream live audio and video from a UVC camera and asla/pulse audio device.

-I am new to gstreamer.
-I have pieced together these pipelines from reading documentation and examples.
-They are close to what I need but need improvements or debugging.
-I’ve done my best to document the pipelines below.
+I have documented my broken pipelines to the best of my ability below.

 ## Pipeline #1 - Camera Preview
 **Goal:** Preview a 1280x960 live feed of the camera on the display<br/>